debops/debops/docs/ansible/roles/debops.ifupdown/custom-hooks.rst

 Just after installation the host will have only the internal network connection set up, used for configuration.
-When Ansible applies the :ref:`debops.ifupdown` configuration on the host, the default route to the external network will replace the default route to to the internal network, however existing internal connections will work as usual.
+When Ansible applies the :ref:`debops.ifupdown` configuration on the host, the default route to the external network will replace the default route to the internal network, however existing internal connections will work as usual.
 Any existing connections to the external network via internal router might be interrupted before the new route takes over.